 The most popular forms of content for this step include:

-- Ebooks and Free Guides: This form of content revolves around “How-to” get things done.
-They are targeted at providing solutions to the problems faced by your audience.
+This form of content revolves around “How-to” get things done.
+Target these at providing solutions to the problems faced by your audience.
 This content should describe and show consumers how your product can solve their problems.

 You can also include worksheets as a part of this stage.
 They can also help you with lead generation.

 You should also take the time to build attractive landing pages and optimize them for conversions.
-If you’re an ecommerce business, a visually-appealing website is even more important for you.
+Similarly, if you’re an eCommerce business, a visually-appealing website is even more important for you.